-There is a \$0 coinsurance for Medicare-covered outpatient hospital services.
+Outpatient rehabilitation services

+Rehabilitation Facilities (CORFs).

-Services that are covered for you What you must pay when you get these services Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
-Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
-There is a \$0 coinsurance for Medicare-covered outpatient rehabilitation services.
-Authorization rules apply.
-Outpatient substance abuse services We cover reasonable and medically necessary services for the treatment of substance use disorders services which may take place in an individual or group setting.
+Covered services include: physical therapy, occupational therapy, and speech language therapy.

+Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient

+Outpatient substance use disorder services

+We cover reasonable and medically necessary services for the treatment of substance use disorders services which may take place in an individual or group setting.
 Outpatient levels of care may be used as an alternative to hospitalization or as a step down after hospitalization for substance-related conditions.
 Outpatient substance abuse services include: partial hospitalization, individual, family, group counseling and Screening, Brief Intervention and Referral to Treatment (SBIRT) Services.
-There is a \$0 coinsurance for Medicare-covered outpatient rehabilitation services.
-Authorization rules apply.
-Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
-Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an outpatient.
-There is a \$0 coinsurance for Medicare-covered outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers.
-Authorization rules apply.

-What you must pay when Services that are covered for you you get these services Over-the-Counter (OTC) This plan covers certain Over-the-Counter (OTC) items are drugs and health approved non-prescription, related products that do not need a prescription.
-This over-the-counter related plan covers items as allowed by Medicare.
-Covered items, up to \$340 every items may include: quarter on your OTC Visa Card.
-Unused OTC Toothbrushes amounts do not roll over to Vitamins the next quarter nor to the next calendar year. • First Aid items Nasal spray Additional services may be covered in accordance with Antacids your Medicaid benefits and • Cough drops guidelines. • Pain relievers • Hygiene Items • And many more...
+What you must pay when you get these services Services that are covered for you Over-the-Counter (OTC) Over-the-Counter (OTC) items are drugs and health There is no coinsurance, related products that do not need a prescription.
+This co-payments or deductible. plan covers items as allowed by Medicare.
+Covered items may include: \$300 allowance for over the Toothbrushes counter products.
+Vitamins Retail stores include; Walmart, Albertsons, • First Aid items Dollar General, Family • Nasal spray Dollar, CVS and Walgreens.
+Antacids • Cough drops • Pain relievers • Hygiene Items • And many more...
 Here are the ways to access your benefit: 1.
 Shop in stores using your OTC Visa benefit card at Walgreens, Walmart, Dollar General, Family Dollar and CVS.
 Scan the barcode at checkout.
 2. Place orders online through the web or smartphone mobile application for home delivery.
 3. Call to place an order.
 Have your product names, OTC Visa Benefit card number and delivery information ready.
 4. Order by mail.
 Call to request a catalog and order form.
 Complete the form and mail it.
 Allow for your order to be received between 3-7 days from the day the order was received.
 5. All orders must be purchased at participating retail stores or place through the plans approved retailer.
 After plan paid OTC benefits, you are responsible for the remaining cost.
+Please contact member service if you have questions about this benefit.
+This plan covers certain approved non-prescription, over-the-counter related items, up to \$300 every quarter on your OTC Visa Card.
+Unused OTC amounts do not roll over to the next quarter nor to the next calendar year.